Francis II, Holy Roman Emperor: Wars with France

 Later, he led the Holy Roman Empire into the French Revolutionary Wars.
-He briefly commanded the Allied forces during the Flanders Campaign of 1794 before handing over command to his brother Archduke Charles.
+He briefly commanded the Allied forces during the Flanders Campaign of 1794 before handing over command to his brother Archduke Charles, Duke of Teschen.
 He was later defeated by Napoleon.
 By the Treaty of Campo Formio, he ceded the left bank of the Rhine to France in exchange for Venice and Dalmatia.
 He again fought against France during the War of the Second Coalition.

 On 11 August 1804, in response to Napoleon crowning himself as emperor of the French earlier that year, he announced that he would henceforth assume the title of hereditary emperor of Austria as Francis I, a move that technically was illegal in terms of imperial law.
 Yet Napoleon had agreed beforehand and therefore it happened.
 (Note: Later he was dubbed the first Doppelkaiser (double emperor) in history.
 For the two years between 1804 and 1806, Francis used the title and style by the Grace of God elected Roman Emperor, ever Augustus, hereditary Emperor of Austria and he was called the Emperor of both the Holy Roman Empire and Austria.)